-The facts and travel of the case are these: Mr. Juan Heredia worked for the A & M Special Purchasing/Ocean State Job Lot for six years - until August 16, 2011.
-He applied for unemployment benefits and on October 4, 2011 the Director determined him to be eligible for benefits - specifically finding that he was not disqualified from receiving benefits pursuant to the provisions of Gen. Laws 1956 § 28-44-18.
+The facts and travel of the case are these: Mr. Robert F. DeLuise worked for the Newport Harbor Association as the executive chef at its restaurant called "The Mooring" for seven months - until November 3, 2011.
+He applied for unemployment benefits but on December 16, 2011 the Director determined him to be disqualified from receiving benefits pursuant to the provisions of Gen. Laws 1956 § 28-44-18, since he was terminated for misconduct - specifically, inappropriate conduct toward associates.

-The employer filed an appeal and a hearing was held before Referee Gunter A. Vukic on November 14, 2011.
-Claimant appeared (with an interpreter) as did an employer representative.
-On November 15, 2011, the Referee held that Mr. Heredia was disqualified from receiving benefits because misconduct had been proven.
+Complainant filed an appeal and a hearing was held before Referee Gunter A. Vukic on January 24, 2012.
+Claimant appeared as did an employer representative.
+On February 1, 2012, the Referee held that Mr. DeLuise was disqualified from receiving benefits because misconduct had been proven.
 In his written decision, the Referee found the following facts: